TheClonerx/TheClonerx/README.md

 You have chosen, or been chosen, to relocate to one of our finest remaining users.
 I thought so much of my profile that I elected to establish my README.md here, in GitHub, so thoughtfully provided by our benefactors.
 I've been proud to call this my home.
-And so, whether you are here to stay, or passing through on your way to parts unknown - welcome.<br/>
+And so, whether you are here to stay, or passing through on your way to parts unknown - welcome.
 It's safer here.
 -->